stevenhuyn/monitoring-amr/tool/README.txt

+GETTING STARTED
+    .env
-If you want this to work semi-seamlessly, you need to add a file named ".env" with the variable OPENAI_API_KEY=<whatever your api key is without these brackets> and it hsould function.
+If you want this to work semi-seamlessly, the first thing that must be done is the creation of a file named ".env".
+This file must be placed in the same folder that the file "main.py" is located in.
+The file ".env" must have the following line in it:
+OPENAI_API_KEY=<'whatever your api key is without the brackets but keep the inverted commas'>
+This will allow the OpenAI api to function.
+    config.json